Corporate governance

 3. Communication regarding KAM (Key Audit Considerations) implementation

-Itoki places importance on ensuring diversity across its board of directors, and its first female director was appointed in 2023.
-In order to ensure an appropriate size for high-quality discussions and balance across the board, the board will consist of executive directors who are familiar with the company's operations and capable of agile business execution, and outside directors who have advanced expertise and can be expected to provide management advice and supervision from a broad perspective.
+Itoki places importance on ensuring diversity across its Board of Directors, and appointed its first female director in 2023.
+To ensure an appropriate size for high-quality discussions and balance across the board, the Board is composed of executive directors who are familiar with company operations and capable of agile business execution, and outside directors who have advanced expertise and can be expected to provide management advice and supervision from a broad perspective.
+Two of the four outside directors have management experience at other companies, and two have leadership experience in the fields of government and education.

 Reasons for selecting outside directors